-SIFTING PLANT DAILY SAFETY INSPECTION REPORT Contractor Inspector Signature: Date: Com plete one checklist each day.
-Yes No N/A 1.
-Are only trained personnel lubricating or adjusting convey motion? or when in 2.
+SIFTING PLANT DAILY SAFETY INSPECTION REPORT Cont ractor Inspector Signature: Date: Com Complete one checklist each day.
+N/A 1.
+Are only trained personnel lubricating or adjusting convey motion? /or when in 2.
 Are Lockout and Tagout procedures being used?
-Safe access shall be provided to permit inspection, repair maintenance activities. ·, and 3.
-When machinery or equipment is found to be unsafe or we deficiency that affects the safe operation of equipment is the equipment immediately taken out of service and its us until unsafe conditions have been corrected? observed, is 4.
+Safe access shall be provided to permit inspection, repair maintenance activities. r, and 3.
+3. When machinery or equipment is found to be unsafe or when a deficiency that affects the safe operation of equipment is observed, is the equipment immediately taken out of service and its use prohibited until unsafe conditions have been corrected?
 4. Is machinery operated only by designated personnel?
 5. Are safety devices arranged to operate in such a manner the event of a power failure or failure of the device, a haz condition would not result?
-6. Unless guarded by location, are those sections of convey cannot be enclosed without impairing the function provide warning signs or personnel barriers?
-7. In the absence of a guard specifically erected to protect pare warning signs provided to restrict unauthorized perso entering such hazardous areas?
+6. 6.
+Unless guarded by location, are those sections of conveyors that cannot be enclosed without impairing the function provided with warning signs or personnel barriers?
+7. In the absence of a guard specifically erected to protect personnel, are warning signs provided to restrict unauthorized personnel from entering such hazardous areas?
 8. Are all openings that a person could step into guarded or guarding is not practical, have warning signs been posted 9.
 Is all mechanized equipment shut down before and durin g refueling?
-10. Are personnel prohibited from working, passing under, or buckets, booms, or hoppers? riding in the 11.
-Does the unit have a dry chemical or carbon dioxide fire with a minimum rating of 5-B: C? extinguisher 12.
-Is there an effective warning alarm?
-13. Are all belts, gears, shafts, pulleys, sprockets, spindles, of flywheels, chains, or other reciprocating, rotating, or moving guarded?
+10. I0.
+Are personnel prohibited from working, passing under, or riding in the buckets, booms, or hoppers?
+11. 1.
+Does the unit have a dry chemical or carbon dioxide fire extinguisher with a minimum rating of 5-B: C?
+12. Is there an effective warning alarm?
+13. Are all belts, gears, shafts, pulleys, sprockets, spindles, c flywheels, chains, or other reciprocating, rotating, or mov guarded?